leafo/pgmoon/README.md

 in Lua.
 By default implementations are included for primitives like numbers, booleans, strings, and JSON.

-You can provie you own type deserializer if you want to add custom behavior for certain types of values returned by PostgreSQL.
+You can provide your own type deserializer if you want to add custom behavior for certain types of values returned by PostgreSQL.

 You must have some knowledge of types and type OIDs.
 Every type in PostgreSQL